pratik-dhende/Prime-Engine-Deferred-Renderer/README.md

 6. The final output of the Forward rendering pass contains all the geometries rendered with proper lighting.
 7. This output is then further passed on for post processing after which the scene is finally shown.

+## TODO
+1. Optimize the memory usage by generating world space position through depth buffer.
+2. Use tiling to improve performance.